Atlantic Shores Exhibit

 A Living Mangrove Ecosystem

 Mangroves are a vital building block of the Florida Keys, crucial for our native birds, and our first line of defense against land erosion.
 With our beautiful red mangroves as a backdrop our guests can view popular sport fish such as tarpon, cobia, permit, and jacks; well known edible fish including grouper, snapper, and hogfish; and colorful tropical fish from the reef like angelfish, wrasses, and parrotfish.
-You may also see our bonnethead sharks cruising along, the smallest member of the hammerhead family, and a green sea turtle in the shallows.
 Complimenting our marine display we have a several terrestrial animals, native and invasive to the Florida Keys, available for your viewing to further our guests’ understanding of our fragile environment